-The HE6se V2 is a collaboration between HIFIMAN and Adorama, making it an exclusive and somewhat limited edition product – aside from its availability from the official HiFiMan website.
+The HE6se V2 is a collaboration between HIFIMAN and Adorama, making it a somewhat limited edition product.
 Now the headphone features the heritage of the original HE6, meaning it should come with the dynamics and the wow factor of the series.
 It is more closely related to the HE6se though – hence the V2.

 - Price: $1799 USD (Standard) / $549 USD (Promo)

 |Connectivity||Dual 3.5 mm to 4-pin XLR with 6.35 mm (1/4″) adapter|